uppathidev/canvas-bubble-animate/README.md

 # canvas
-A simple bubble animation built with the <canvas> element—light, fun, and visually engaging.
+Create an interactive bubble animation using HTML5 <canvas>—lightweight, entertaining, and visually appealing.